Fidelity International: History

 It was established in 1969 as an international investment subsidiary of Fidelity Management & Research, before becoming an independent business in 1980.
 Today, Fidelity International handles investments for clients in Europe, Canada, EMEA and Asia, while the US-based Fidelity Management and Research handles investments for clients in the USA.

 In the same year that it was established, an office was opened in Tokyo, followed by London in 1973, Hong Kong in 1981 and Taipei in 1986.
 In 1990 the first Continental European office was opened in Amsterdam, when a number of Luxembourg funds for Continental Europe and Asia were launched.
 Expansion has continued, with Fidelity opening an office in India in 2001 and in China in 2004.

 In 2012, then Chief Investment Officer Dominic Rossi expressed support for a UK government plan to allow shareholders to veto bonus deals for boardroom members in companies, using what The Guardian called "unusually confrontational language for a major investor more accustomed to operating behind the scenes".
 Rossi has since campaigned to get UK long-term incentive plans extended from three years to five.

-As of 2013, Fidelity employs over 7,000 people in 24 countries around the world; Australia, Austria, Belgium, Bermuda, Brazil, China (including Hong Kong), Dubai, France, Germany, India, Ireland, Italy, Japan, Korea, Luxembourg, Netherlands, Poland, Singapore, Spain, Sweden, Switzerland, Taiwan, Tunisia and the UK.
-As of June 30, 2018, London is the company's largest research and investment hub, and the UK is their biggest market.
+In March 2021, Fidelity International acquired a minority stake in Moonfare as part of the company's Series B funding round.
+In April 2021, the two companies launched a distribution partnership focused on institutional and wholesale private market investment access in Europe.
+The partnership was expanded into Asia in 2022.

+As of 2025, Fidelity International reported US$1.086 trillion in total client assets and operated across more than 25 locations globally.

 The company is privately owned; the majority of the company is owned by its employees, though the Johnson family still owns a substantial minority of 39.89% according to regulatory filings.

-Services

-Fidelity offers its own funds and, through its platforms in a number of countries, other managers’ funds.
-It currently manages or administers over US$663bn on behalf of private individuals and institutions around the world, offering investors the opportunity to further their medium and long-term investment goals.